 All statistics must be reported in the same functional centre as the activity took place.
-This includes workload, earned hours, service activity and caseload status statistics.
+This includes earned hours, service activity and caseload status statistics.
+Workload, staff activity, functional center and health service organizations and contracted out services?

 The broad groups of secondary statistical accounts are: